LibreTechnica/libretechnica.github.io/content/en/docs/individuals/sustainability_challenge.md

 --------------------
 ### Level 1.
 Reuse or donate old hardware

 We can prevent tons of electronic waste from going into landfills by repurposing or down-cycling our old tech.
 Older computers that are sluggish with Windows tend to perform like new with Linux installed on them.
-Smartphones can become security cameras, desktops can become home servers, you can even make a fish take out of an old tube TV!
+Smartphones can become security cameras, desktops can become home servers, you can even make a fish tank out of an old tube TV!
 This article from [Make Use Of](https://www.makeuseof.com/tag/7-things-you-can-do-with-your-old-electronic-devices/) is a great place to start.

 --------------------
 ### Level 2.
 Join a community makerspace